-The reading lamps are located on the rearview mirror.
+Your vehicle may be equipped with reading lamps that are located on the assist handles in the headliner.
 These lamps and the interior courtesy lamps come on when any door is opened.
-Press the button to turn them on when the doors are closed.
+Press the lens to turn them on.
 Press it again to turn them off.